Jennifer Zhang: Education

 Zhang graduated from the Northwestern University.
 She also attended the Berklee School of Music summer song-writing workshop and pursued non-degree studies from the Central Conservatory of Music in China.

 Talent

 Zhang plays a variety of Chinese woodwind instruments such as the Chinese Transverse Bamboo Flute (Dizi), the Chinese Vertical Bamboo Flute (Xiao), the Chinese Bottle Gourd Silk (Hulusi), the Chinese Reed Flute (Bawu), as well as the Chinese Zither (Guzheng) and the piano.

 Career

 Zhang is founder and president of Chicago-based Jeneration Capital investment firm.
 She was invited to New York for the Bloomberg Global Business Forum.

-In 2013, Zhang becomes the brand ambassador for Louis Klein.
+In 2023, Zhang becomes the brand ambassador for Louis Klein.
+She was invited to walk on the runway on 2013 New York Fashion Week and 2023 Paris Fashion Week.
+She was also featured on a Manhattan billboard for her work.

 Music

 Zhang has created many original content including the following: